omid-reza/redis_admin/README.md

   - see record detail
   - search for match keys
   - edit keys
-    - for just string type(add for all type soon)
   - delete keys
   - insert record
     - set expire time